derlin/phrasal/README.md

 **Splitters**

 * `phrasal.MosesSplitter`: Moses splitter `split-sentences.perl` completely rewritten in Python.
 It thus perfectly mimics the behavior, while being 5x faster than calling perl from Python (approach taken by `MosesTokenizer` for example);
-* `phrasal.MocySplitter`: a improvement (at least in my opinion) upon `MosesSplitter`.
+* `phrasal.MocySplitter`: an improvement (at least in my opinion) upon `MosesSplitter`.
 The biggest difference is that it also deals with sentences starting with a lowercase.

 **Filterers**